 The application cycle for Community Planning Assistance for Wildfire (CPAW) program is now closed.
 We typically accept applications in the late summer or early fall of each year.
 Check back, or subscribe to our emails for updates.

-Selected communities receive free, customized technical consulting services and training over the course of one year from CPAW’s team of professional land use planners, foresters, risk modelers, and researchers.
-Specific services may include risk modeling, development of community planning policies and regulations to address wildfire, guidance on wildfire mitigation, and other recommendations to address local wildfire risk to the built environment.
+CPAW works with communities to reduce wildfire risk through improved land use planning.
+Selected communities receive free, customized technical consulting services and training over the course of one year from CPAW’s team of professional land use planners, foresters, risk analysts, and researchers.
+Specific services may include detailed land use planning recommendations, hazard assessments, custom research, and training.
+Read more about what we do and the communities we’ve worked with to date.